Azareal is a scientist, author, and mom. She writes and edits, and she knows a lot about crystals and other aspects of chemistry.

 Both real and fake pearls can be beautiful, but it's important to know which type you have.
 Reputable stores may identify faux ones with terms like fake, simulated, faux, glass, plastic, synthetic, resin, artificial, or manmade.

 There are several different types of genuine pearls.
-There are rare natural ones that occur spontaneously in the wild and cultured pearls which are a combination of manmade and mollusk-made, fresh water (from rivers, lakes, ponds) or saltwater (sea or salt marsh), and those that come from a variety of different kinds of mollusks.
-There are shell pearls and genuine pearls which have had treatments applied to them, such as coatings or faceting.
+There are rare natural ones that occur spontaneously in the wild and cultured pearls, which are a combination of manmade and mollusk-made, fresh water (from rivers, lakes, ponds) or saltwater (sea or salt marsh), and those that come from a variety of different kinds of mollusks.
+There are shell pearls and genuine pearls that have had treatments applied to them, such as coatings or faceting.

-Methods of Telling Real from Fake Pearls
+Methods of Telling Real From Fake Pearls

 If you cut a pearl open, you will see its true nature.

 - Natural pearls are comprised of layer upon layer of nacre.
 At the center, you'll find whatever object it was that got inside the bivalve and began irritating the creature.
 To protect itself, the bivalve coats that object (usually a piece of sand) with nacre.

 - Cultured pearls usually have a shell (mother-of-pearl) core covered with thin layers of nacre (generally no more than half a millimeter per layer, usually much thinner).